 On a personal level:

-I’ve been attending group therapy 4 times a day, for roughly 3 hours a day.
+I’ve been attending group therapy 4 days a week; roughly 3 hours a day.
 I think it’s quite easy to see how motivation to do any sort of programming, game design, or anything computer related might be a bit of a hassle.
 I do suffer from depression, anxiety.
 So excuse the lack of updates .

 Smark – Short for “smart mark”.
 Someone who has inside knowledge of the wrestling business, but isn’t speaking from their own personal experience with the business.
 Often used as a term of derision for know-it-all fans.